Starters/ Salads

 1

-Cut leaves into strips and add them to a pot over medium heat.
+Cut the nopal cactus pads into strips and place them in a pot over medium heat.

 2

-Allow simmering for 20 minutes until nopal leaves become soft and tender.
+Allow the pads to simmer for 20 minutes until they become soft and tender.

 3